 Boots, a hat, gloves, and warm clothing.
 Especially if you’re visiting in early May.
 The later it gets in the month, the warmer, but you will still want a fleece jacket and long pants for nighttime.
 A down jacket is needed in the Rockies during all months.

-I wouldn’t plan on wearing shorts much unless you get lucky or run hot, though it’s worth packing a pair in your bagj just in case!
-May is a varying month, but generally, I would say it will be on the chillier side rather than, the warmer side – this is the Rockies, after all.
+I wouldn’t plan on wearing shorts much unless you get lucky, run hot, or are a bit of an optimist like me!
+Though it’s worth packing a pair in your bag, just in case!
+May is a varying month, but generally, I would say it will be on the chillier side rather than the warmer side—this is the Rockies, after all.
+If you plan on hiking, waterproof shoes and microspikes are recommended in case you find yourself on an icy or wet trail.

 Can You Visit Lake Louise in May?

+Yes, you can visit Lake Louise in May as it’s open all year round.
 Lake Louise, at the earliest, will be completely thawed by the last week of May.
 So if you’re wondering if Lake Louise is frozen in May, the answer is probably yes.

-We went the first week of June one year, and it was a glorious hike.
-Then the next year, the second week of June, was a battle against snow and mud.
+One year, we ventured to the Lake Agnes Teahouse the first week of June, and it was a glorious hike.
+The next year, we went the second week of June, which turned into a battle against snow and mud.
 No one can predict what exactly will happen every year.

 Can You Visit Moraine Lake in May?

-The road to Moraine Lake usually opens around the first week of June or maybe the last week of May and closes the Tuesday after the Canadian Thanksgiving Holiday (the second Monday in October).
+This is one of our most asked questions.
+The road to Moraine Lake usually opens around the first week of June and closes the Tuesday after the Canadian Thanksgiving Holiday (the second Monday in October).
 But there are no guarantees with anything in the Rockies – it all depends on the snowfall.

 The Best Things to Do in Banff in May